 WHY SHOULD I VISIT BOTSWANA?

-The top five reasons why you should visit Botswana:
+Here are the top five reasons why you should visit Botswana:

 - Okavango Delta – mokoro the waterways and walk with the wildlife